radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 to be all because of what I'm about to tell you, so pay close attention.

-If there was one take away from this talk that I want to stick in your minds it would be this: hire a junior.
-Because that junior you hire today could turn out to be the person blowing our minds in 5 years time.
-Hire and train this junior to be mind-blowingly awesome.
+If there was one take away from this talk that I want to stick in your minds it would be this: hire juniors.
+Because those juniors you hire today will turn out to be the people blowing our minds in 5 years time.
+Hire and train these juniors to be mind-blowingly awesome.

 ## Hiring seniors

-"But Ryan, we only hire mids and seniors!" -- ahh the classic ActiveMantra in the Rails community: "Hiring senior Ruby developers.
+"But Ryan, we only hire senior Ruby developers!" -- ahh the classic ActiveMantra in the Rails community: "Hiring senior Ruby developers.
 Hiring senior Ruby developers.
 Hiring senior Ruby developers.".
 Maybe if we repeat it enough our dreams might come true.